“It is important that we make things for each other.”

 - Sir Jony Ive

-Sure, now you can make and share a Spotify playlist.
-But it’s not the same.
+Sure, today you can share a playlist.
+But it’s not the same, is it?

-To design and prototype a modern, spiritual successor to the mix tape that is easy to share, intuitive to use, and most importantly, fun.
+Prototype a modern, spiritual successor to the mixtape that is easy to share, intuitive to use, and most importantly, fun.

 A thumb drive is easy to share and intuitive to use.
 It’s just not very fun.
-But given how widely adaptable they are, maybe I could work with it.
-I had an idea, and shopped dozens of shapes, sizes and colors.
+But given how widely supported it is, maybe I could work with it.
+I had an idea, and started looking at dozens of shapes, sizes and colors.

 I chose this one.

-Based on the specific thumb drive dimensions, I drafted a blueprint to determine how much room it would take to fit 3 in a case.
+Now with exact thumb drive measurements, I drafted a blueprint to determine how much room it would take to fit 3 in a case.
 Because cases are fun.

 I searched through makeup cases, pill boxes, sewing containers, but I really wanted something as thin as a cassette tape.
 Something that could slide smoothly into a pocket.